-To assess each board's glide performance, we established a straight course between two fixed points and had the same rider count paddle strokes when the water was flat with wind forecast ≤ five mph.
+To assess each board's glide performance, we established a straight course between two fixed points and had the same rider count paddle strokes when the water was flat with a wind forecast ≤ five mph.
 We then time-tested each model on a measured course with the wind forecast ≤ five mph.
 During the time trial, we tracked each board's ability to stay true to the course using Strava, a GPS tracking application, to visualize the boards' path.
 We also paddled each board in windier and choppier conditions and assessed how well it managed to stay moving in a straight line without too much correction.

-This metric is all about ease of turning and avoiding obstacles.
-Paddler technique can play a pretty big role, but the design of the board is also a primary factor.
-To evaluate the dexterity of each board, we splashed around in a variety of conditions including around buoys, under piers, and through waves.
+This metric is all about the ease of turning and avoiding obstacles.
+Paddler technique can play a pretty big role, but the board's design is also a primary factor.
+To evaluate the dexterity of each board, we splashed around in a variety of conditions, including around buoys, under piers, and through waves.
 We also designed a slalom course and had the same rider run a timed test using each board.
 The course included three 180 degree turns using only forward strokes.
 We also evaluated each board's turning radius in a 360-degree turn with back paddling and again with forward paddling.
 We tracked the turn shapes with Strava.
 The final score for this category was based on the paddler's opinion, the observable results, and the GPS track of each board from the Strava iPhone app.

 Ease of Transport

 The biggest advantage of inflatable paddle boards over their hard-bodied siblings is the ability to pack them up into small, easily portable packages.
 To assess the transportability of each model, we packed, unpacked, carried, rolled, and moved the boards over and over again for months.
 We carried each board in its accompanying backpack over flat terrain, on hiking trails, and cross country to remote alpine lakes.
 We carried them while inflated from the car to the water and when portaging in rivers.
 We scored each board based on the comfort and convenience of ferrying them around.
-We assessed board handles, backpack straps, zippers, and wheels.
+We assessed board handles, backpack straps, zippers, pockets, and wheels.